Cardinals vs. Nationals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Miles Mikolas (5-5) will take the mound for the Cardinals, his 20th start of the season.
+- Jack Flaherty (6-5) will take to the mound for the Cardinals and make his 18th start of the season.

-- In 19 starts this season, he's earned a quality start in seven of them.

-- Mikolas has pitched five or more innings in 11 straight games and will look to extend that streak.
+- Flaherty has pitched five or more innings in three straight games and will look to extend that streak.

-- He has four appearances with no earned runs allowed in 19 chances this season.
+- He is looking for his third appearance in a row with no earned runs allowed.

 |Opponent